 USMS Rule USA Swim- ming/YMCA NCAA NFHS Breaststroke 101.2.2 No Difference No Difference The hands may extend beyond the hipline during the first stroke after the start and after each turn, but there is no requirement that the first stroke must be underwater.
 Butterfly 101.3.3 The breaststroke kick may be used exclusively or interchangeably with the dolphin kick while doing the butterfly stroke at any time during the race.
 Only one breaststroke kick is permitted per arm pull, except that a single breaststroke kick is permitted prior to the turn and the finish without an arm pull.
-After the start and after each turn, a prior to the first a single breaststroke rm pull. kick is permitted Breaststroke and Butterfly Turns and Finishes 101.2.4 101.3.4 101.3.5 No Difference No Difference The touch shall be made with both hands separated and simultaneously at, above, or below the water surface.
-Relays 101.7.3 102.9 Mixed relays shall consist of two male and two female swimmers, who may swim in any order.
-Relay swimmers who cannot exit the water quickly enough to prevent interference with automatic officiating equipment may hold on to the lane line until all relays have finished, allowing them to exit the pool more slowly or via the ladders at the conclusion of the race.
-In relay races involving in-the-water starts, a relay will be disqualified if the feet of the outgoing swimmer lose touch with the end of the course before the preceding teammate touches the wall.
-Inadvertent loss of contact is not grounds for disqualification if the outgoing swimmer corrects the foot position prior to the incoming swimmer touching the end of the course.
-The relay team shall be disqualified even if the swimmer in default returns to the original starting point at the wall after the preceding teammate has touched the wall.
-Age Determining Date For short course meters and long course meters meets, the swimmer's age is determined as of December 31 of the year of competition.
-For short course yards meets, the swimmer's age is determined as of the last day of the meet (regardless of postponement).
+After the start and after each turn, a single breaststroke kick is permitted prior to the first arm pull.
+Breaststroke and Butterfly Turns and Finishes 101.2.4 101.3.4 101.3.5 No Difference No Difference The touch shall be made with both hands separated and simultaneously at, above, or below the water surface.
+Relays 101.7.3 102.9 Mixed relays shall consist of two male and two fe male swimmers, who may swim in any order.
+Relay swimmers who cannot exit the water quick ly enough to prevent interference with automati officiating equipment may hold on to the lane lin until all relays have finished, allowing them texit the pool more slowly or via the ladders at the conclusion of the race.
+In relay races involving in-the-water starts, a relay will be disqualified if the feet of the outgoing swim mer lose touch with the end of the course before the preceding teammate touches the wall.
+Inadverter loss of contact is not grounds for disqualification the outgoing swimmer corrects the foot position prior to the incoming swimmer touching the end of the course.
+The relay team shall be disqualified even if the swimmer in default returns to the original starting point at the wall after the preceding teammate ha touched the wall. n any order.
+It the water quick- te with automatic to to the lane line allowing them to the ladders at the ladders at the atter starts, a relay the outgoing swim- course before the wall.
+Inadvertent disqualification if the foot position touching the end lified even if the te original starting Age Determining Date the swimmer's ag the year of compo the swimmer's ag meters and long cou e is determined as o etition.
+For short co ge is determined as ess of postponemen of December 31 of burse yards meets, of the last day of